Dawn Simpson - Deputy Head Teacher

 Sarah Hall - Class Teacher

 I am the year 6 teacher at Hartside.
 My favourite subject is maths.
-I love doing maths and I also enjoy maths lessons with the girls and boys in my class.
-Since I became the year 3 teacher I have loved finding out about lots of new things and sharing everything I learn with my class.
+The subject fascinates me in the way everything cleverly slots together.
+I love doing maths and I also enjoy maths lessons with the Children in my class

 Outside of school life my favourite thing is spending time with my children, Bethan and Lewis.
-I enjoy reading, swimming and walking my two dogs Lily and Clover.
-I also have four pet lizards which I have had to learn all about in order to take care of them and give them what they need.
+I also enjoy reading, swimming and walking my two dogs Frankie and Clover.

 Nicola Clarkson - Class Teacher